jtsage/jtsage-datebox/docs/api/minDays.md

 layout: api
 defval: "false"
 dattype: "Integer"
+dyn: "True"
 ---

-Only accept dates that are today - # of days in the past. (no limit on future dates).
-Corresponds to the html min attribute
+Only accept dates that are today minus(-) # of days in the past. (no limit on future dates).
+Corresponds somewhat to the html min attribute